- David S. Goyer

-In true ghost movie formula, scary things start happening without delay for seemingly no reason.
+In a true ghost movie formula, scary things start happening without delay for seemingly no reason.
 Yuppie college student Casey Beldon (Odette Yustman) dreams she’s haunted by a young preteen boy (Ethan Cutkosky) with pale blue eyes and a grim complexion.
 Those dreams begin to manifest into full-fledged hallucinations.
-Surely it has something to do with her dead mother’s suicide.
-And unquestionably the fact that her brown eyes are slowly turning blue can’t be good either.
-Her optometrist tells her the condition is often associated with twins, but she’s an only child… Or is she?
+Surely, it has something to do with her dead mother’s suicide.
+And unquestionably, the fact that her brown eyes are slowly turning blue can’t be good either.
+Her optometrist tells her the condition is often associated with twins, but she’s an only child.
+Or is she?

-Casey’s dad (James Remar) tells her that in the womb her umbilical cord strangled her unborn brother.
-So evidently the child’s ghost wants revenge, and he begins possessing people close to her, I guess, because possessing her would mean the movie is over.
-She jogs a lot, despite being ridiculously skinny and in dire need of some dessert, and splashes a lot of water on her face—both activities result in flashes of freaky children or a dog-with-upside-down-head.
+Casey’s dad (James Remar) tells her that in the womb, her umbilical cord strangled her unborn brother.
+So evidently, the child’s ghost wants revenge, and he begins possessing people close to her, I guess because possessing her would mean the movie is over.
+She jogs a lot, despite being ridiculously skinny and in dire need of some dessert, and splashes a lot of water on her face—both activities result in flashes of freaky children or a dog with an upside-down head.
 The neighbor’s weirdo 4-year-old Matty (Atticus Shaffer, from Hancock) is taken under the ghost’s spell, and occasionally he attacks or says something eerie like “Jumby wants to be born now” whenever the movie needs something to happen.
 (Note: Her mother’s nickname for the dead twin was “Jumby”, which is somewhere between Gumby and the bodiless floating head Jambi from Pee-wee’s Playhouse.)

 Humorless in tone, the entirely serious production conducts itself like something spectacular is being shown to us, except most of the film’s tricks branch back to The Exorcist and John Carpenter’s In the Mouth of Madness.
 Part of the problem is there’s no skeptic; everyone immediately believes Casey is haunted.
 Shouldn’t someone be laughing off her claims and then suddenly be possessed themselves?
 Also conspicuously absent are the police, who seem not to care about the dead bodies left behind in Jumby’s reign of terror.
 Shouldn’t there be a typical movie detective who at first suspects that Casey is behind it all and then, at last, realizes she was telling the truth about her poltergeist?